About the Festival

 Laura Nash, Associate Artistic Director

 Laura loves to make the impossible real on stage and on the screen (computer screen, that is).
-This is her fifth year with Something Marvelous, and during the day, you can find her working in user experience (UX) at Slalom.
+This is her fifth year with Something Marvelous, and during the day, you can find her working in as a user experience designer.
 She also co-hosts a podcast called The Short Game.
 Laura has a degree in Theatre from Northwestern, where she specialized in stage management and directing.